09 February - 15 March 2022

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your ongoing grant in the “Approval of terms and conditions” you received from the Swedish Research Council.

-The table below shows information and restrictions on the grants you may apply for if you already have an ongoing grant.
-Please note that if you are the project leader for an ongoing project grant, this must have a different focus (not undirected in natural and engineering sciences, medicine and health, or educational sciences) and relate to a different project concept for you to be able to apply.
+If you already have an ongoing grant, then further information about the grants you may apply for are shown on the page Several grants simultaneously Opens in new window..
+Please note that if you are the project leader for an ongoing project grant, this must have a different focus (not undirected in humanities and social sciences, medicine and health, natural and engineering sciences, or educational sciences) and relate to a different project concept for you to be able to apply.

 If you are the project leader for an ongoing undirected research environment grant in humanities and social sciences, you cannot apply for this grant.
 If you are the project leader for an ongoing research environment grant with another focus, you may submit an application under this call, provided that the project grant application is not part of the research environment grant.